 Lithos includes (but is not limited to) techno that has deep rhythms, atmospheric textures, and minimalism.

-I’ve been a consistent musician since I started producing electronic music back in November of 2010 - so about nine and a half years.
+I’ve been a consistent musician since I started producing electronic music.
+This was back in November of 2010 – so about nine and a half years.
 Before then I was trying out different instruments in 2009, if I remember correctly.
-The moment that made me realize that electronic music is the only path I want to take occurred in 2019, after having done a couple classes for a psychology degree, I felt that I was at a crossroads of choosing between that path and music, so I chose music.
+The moment that made me realize that electronic music is the only path I want to take occurred in 2019.
+After having done a couple classes for a psychology degree, I felt that I was at a crossroads.
+One of choosing between that path and music, so I chose music.

-Electronic music production has been my passion since I was a young kid, and when I started producing, I knew that I wanted it to be my lifelong career right away.
-I wanted to do something as amazing as my musical idols have, and life feels like it’s missing something when I’m not actively producing music.
-So, that’s why I decided that this is what I want to do, and I’m so glad that I made this decision.
+Electronic music production has been my passion since I was a young kid.
+When I started producing, I knew that I wanted it to be my lifelong career right away.
+I wanted to do something as amazing as my musical idols have.
+And life feels like it’s missing something when I’m not actively producing music.
+That’s why I decided that this is what I want to do.
+And I’m so glad that I made this decision.

-Now, due to certain copyright/label stuff, I know you couldn’t really provide me with any tunes for this, which is totally cool because it opens another door for us - In your own words, please give me the full rundown, concept, themes, messages, etc - What were you trying to say with this record?
+Now, due to certain copyright/label stuff, I know you couldn’t really provide me with any tunes for this.
+Which is totally cool because it opens another door for us.
+In your own words, please give me the full rundown, concept, themes, messages, etc. What was Lithos trying to say with this record?

 As for the “message” or “meaning” of this track, I will completely leave that to the listener.
 But the concept of this track is ultimately based around its deep groove and shifting atmospheric textures.

-How were you introduced to Neu Gravity and when did you get the sense that this was a partnership they wanted to pursue along with you?
+How were you introduced to Neu Gravity?
+And when did you get the sense that this was a partnership they wanted to pursue?

-I first heard of Neu Gravity when they reached out to me saying that they liked my style, and I enthusiastically responded back from there.
+I first heard of Neu Gravity when they reached out to me.
+They were saying that they liked my style, and I enthusiastically responded back from there.

 Now, flip side, same coin – What drew you to them?

-What drew me to Neu Gravity was that they seemed to have an excellent platform for techno artists who have a very diverse range of styles, and I was very excited about the possibility of my work being featured on their label.
+What drew me to Neu Gravity was that they seemed to have an excellent platform.
+One for techno artists who have a very diverse range of styles.
+And I was very excited about the possibility of my work being featured on their label.

-This is a silly one to throw in the middle suddenly to jar interviewees, but at the same time it’s just good ol’ fun!
+This is a silly one to throw in mid–interview, but at the same time it’s good ol’ fun!
 So, if I could, can you please provide me with a general gear rundown BUT present rig only!
 Go!

-So, the percussion, I mean right there you’ve got me - I’m a sucker for it.
-That’s not to say I wouldn’t shut it off if it weren’t up to snuff, but it definitely left me wondering some stuff.
+The percussion, I mean right there you’ve got me – I’m a sucker for it.
+That’s not to say I wouldn’t shut it off if it weren’t up to snuff.
+But, it definitely left me wondering some stuff.
 I hate guessing how parts were generated; I ask oh, was this MIDI?
 No, that was a $4,000 drum machine… Never fun.
 I’ll just come right out and ask this time, haha.
 What machines were used in the development of the specific drum sounds I heard in that clip?
-The production of them to make them quite freaking clean, the decision to go with the ‘tribal’ vibe, that soft of idea. .
+The production on them makes them quite freaking clean.
+I also enjoyed the decision to go with the ‘tribal’ vibe, that sort of idea. .

-Something else I’d like to mention is I’m a huge fan of using field recordings and doing synthesis to design my own percussion - and my own synthesized percussion is included in this track, too.
+Something else I’d like to mention is I’m a huge fan of using field recordings.
+As well as doing synthesis to design my own percussion.
+You’ll hear my own synthesized percussion is included in this track, too.

 There’s a bit of ambience going to truly build that jungly mood up which really fits quite nicely.
 Were they computer generated, field recordings?

 Much of the ambience is synthesized.
-I love experimenting with different ways to shape white noise in particular - and other synthesized ambience I also create from scratch.
+I love experimenting with different ways to shape white noise in particular.
+And there’s other synthesized ambience I create from scratch.
 Excluding atmospheric percussion, another ambient sound was from a sample, and another element was my own field recording.

-Also, the quality of the recording is crisp as hell.
+The quality of the recording is crisp as hell.
 Do you do your own mastering, and if so, how long have you been at that?
-It fascinates the hell out of me but I’ll never be better than my buddy, so I just outsource that one, haha.
+It fascinates the hell out of me but I’ll never be better than my buddy.
+So I just outsource that one, haha.

 Thank you so much!
-Yes, I do my own mixing and mastering and I’ve been doing that since I started producing - and I pride myself in doing all the jobs, haha.
-With “Forest Spirits,” I didn’t go through an extensive mastering process, but I put the focus on making the final mix as effective as I could with some master chain touchups.
+Yes, I do my own mixing and mastering.
+Been doing that since I started producing.
+I pride myself in doing all the jobs, haha.
+With “Forest Spirits,” I didn’t go through an extensive mastering process.
+Instead, I put the focus on making the final mix as effective as I could with some master chain touchups.

-Is it the meta-focus mastering gives you on your material moment by moment that sparks your interest, the control it provides you to make a professionally produced track or something else that leads you to enjoy that process?
+Is it the meta-focus mastering gives you on your material that intrigues you?
+Moment by moment that sparks your interest?
+The control it provides you?
+And ability to make a professionally produced track or something else that leads you to enjoy that process?

-When I’m mastering my music (or mastering someone else’s music), I feel engaged by how I’m actively thinking about the ways that I can make a track sound clean and enjoyable across different mediums.
+When I’m mastering my music (or mastering someone else’s music), I feel engaged.
+Engaged by how I’m actively thinking about the ways that I can make a track clean.
+How to make it enjoyable across different mediums.
 It can become tedious, but for a track to sound good is all that matters in the end.

-What helps me out in my process is the fact that I have the freedom to mix as I’m arranging and doing sound design, which is a huge advantage for me - I have full control.
-Also, I don’t know if it’s from ego, but I do love having the full agency over the production of my track, so once it’s done, I can say that the entirety of it is my own work - from the sound design and/or sound choice, to the sequencing, to the final processing.
+What helps me out in my process is the fact that I have freedom.
+Freedom to mix as I’m arranging.
+And doing sound design, which is a huge advantage for me – I have full control.
+Also, I don’t know if it’s from ego, but I do love having full agency over production of my track.
+Once it’s done, I can say that the entirety of it is my own work.
+That would include from sound design and/or sound choice, to the sequencing, to the final processing.

-Now, might be a difficult one, which do you prefer - Arranging your tunes IN production, OR the art of post-production in general?
+Now, this question might be a difficult one.
+Which do you prefer to reach your desired end product?
+Arranging your tunes IN studio, OR the art of post-production in general?

 I certainly prefer arrangement over post-production.
-Post-production I view as a necessity, whereas arrangement is when I’m able to let my creative intuition totally roam free, and it can feel really magical since I try not to abide by any conventional structure (particularly in techno).
+Post-production is something I view as a necessity.
+Whereas arrangement is when I’m able to let my creative intuition totally roam free.
+It can feel really magical since I try not to abide by any conventional structure (particularly in techno).

-I’m going to really pass the mic over for this one because I’m interested myself - You’re writing a new song, clean screen, nothing at all going on yet - What’s your songwriting process A-Z regarding what eventually goes down on that screen?
+I’m going to pass the mic over for this one because I’m interested myself.
+Imagine you’re writing a new song.
+Looking at a clean screen, nothing at all going on yet.
+What’s your songwriting process A-Z regarding what eventually goes down on that screen?